How stormwater retention credit revenue is estimated

 Optional mini-game: Retention Rush

-Want a quick, visual way to think about the same idea behind the calculator?
+Want a visual break from the stormwater retention credit math above?
 In this optional arcade mini-game, you move a retention basin left and right to catch clean runoff drops and avoid pollutant bursts.
 Every clean drop you capture fills your credit meter, while misses and pollution hits reduce your system health.
 The pace ramps up over time, so the challenge mirrors a real design lesson: more capture creates more value, but only if the system keeps performing under pressure.

 Controls: move with your finger, mouse, or arrow keys.
 Objective: catch blue runoff drops, avoid brown pollutant blobs, build streaks, and fill the credit progress bar before time runs out.
 Click to play or tap Start game.